Homemade Gluten-Free Bread

 - Combine everything and form into a dough.
 I mix everything in my stand mixer with the dough hook, but you can also do this by hand.
 If mixing by hand, I like to use a dough whisk to get it combined.
 Then, turn it out onto the countertop and use my hands to knead the rest of the flour in.

-- Re-knead and shape the dough.
-After the bulk ferment, you’ll knock the air out of the dough and knead it into your desired shape/shapes.
-Then, you’ll place it in the banneton or loaf pan for the final proof.
+- Knead and shape the dough.
+Use your hands to knead the dough into your desired shape/shapes.
+Then, you’ll place it in the banneton or loaf pan for the proof.

 - Rise, score, and bake!
-Let the loaf rise for one more hour, and preheat the oven to 425℉ while it rises.
+Let the loaf rise for one hour, or until it’s light and puffy to the touch, and preheat the oven to 425℉ while it rises.
 Once the bread has risen, score it with a knife or lame (flipping it out of the banneton onto parchment, or a silicone sling if baking in a Dutch oven).
 Then, place into your baking vessel.
 Bake for 1 hour and 15 minutes, removing the lid for the last 15 if baking in a Dutch oven.

 - Cool completely.
 This is definitely the hardest part, but you really need to let the loaf cool completely so the inside can set.
 I usually try to let it cool overnight.
 You definitely want it to be fully cool to the touch before cutting into your loaf.